The use of accommodation for restricting liberty.

 - if he isn’t in secure accommodation, he is likely to injure himself or someone else.

 ‘likely’ means a real possibility, a possibility that can’t be ignored when looking at the nature and extent of the harm its feared will come to the child.
+The courts have made it clear there is no need to define ‘absconding’ beyond its every day meaning – see W (A Child) EWCA Civ 804.
+Short periods of absences, particularly if the child returns of his own accord, may not satisfy this criterion.

 This is a serious application and should only be made when there is no alternative – for example, it should never be used to punish a child for running away or being a nuisance.